qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

   of cluster manager are projects like OCM, Karmada, Clusternet or Azure fleet manager.

-- **Cluster Inventory Consumer**: Users or third party tools that use cluster inventory API for the purpose of workload distribution, operation management etc. The consumer SHOULD not create this API resource.
+- **Cluster Inventory Consumer**: the person running the cluster managers or the person developing extensions for cluster managers for the purpose of workload distribution, operation management etc.

 - **Member Cluster**: A kubernetes cluster that is managed by the cluster manager.
 A cluster manager SHOULD have sufficient permission to access the member cluster to fetch the information so it can update the status of the cluster inventory API resource.

 ### User Stories (Optional)